cjxe/supreme-auto-checkout/README.md

 ![console](https://i.ibb.co/1TPn4kR/how-to-use.png)
 1. Enter which shipping configuration you want to use (i.e  1).
 2. Enter which card configuration you want to use (i.e  1).
-3. Enter category (i.e  Pants).
+3. Enter category (i.e  Jackets).
-4. Enter keyword(s) (i.e  Cargo).
+4. Enter keyword(s) (i.e  Script, Wool).
-5. Enter size (i.e L).
+5. Enter a list of different sizes (i.e S, XL, M).

 ### To Do List
 - [X] Load [config](https://github.com/cjxe/supreme-auto-checkout/tree/main/data) files into the app.
 - [X] Use**d** ~~[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)~~ Selenium and JSON to scrape the data from the shop's website.
 - [X] Make a search function which takes a list of words and then looks up in the json data and finds the item.
 - [X] Add size selection.
-- [ ] Accept a list of sizes and iteratively try every size until the bot finds one in stock.
+- [X] Accept a list of sizes and iteratively try every size until the bot finds one in stock.
 - [ ] Better error handling (possibly with requests library).
 - [ ] Create a similar bot mainly using Requests instead of Selenium.